clarkkozak/Notes/React_TDD/giftgiver/notes.md

   - Create app
   - What is a snapshot
     - A snapshot will help show the difference of your app when making changes to it.

+### Lesson 8
+  - Write test to check intalization of state
+  - Find and simulate a click
+  - Satisfy the tests after writing them

+### Lesson 9
+  - write test to render node in gift list
+  - learn about test pollution by simulating 2 clicks to a test